Frequently Asked Questions

 Answer: Yes, all donations made to The Global Food and Drink Initiative are 100% tax-deductible to the full extent allowed by law.
 Our tax ID is 85-3525143.
 We are tax-exempt on both the federal and state level.

 Answer: We appreciate financial support such as individual and corporate donations as well as donations through third parties programs.
-Our Global Preservers Club is a great way to contribute all year long with a monthly donation starting at $10.
+We accept donations all year long that can be made one-time or as a monthly donation.

-Individuals and organizations can also support GFDI by sharing our work with others to spread the word and building awareness.
+Individuals and organizations can also support GFDI by sharing our work with others online and through social media to spread the word and building awareness about our organization and the work we are championing.